-Financial liabilities at amortized cost (AC) are subsequently measured at amortized cost using the effective interest method.
-HUGO BOSS enters into reverse-factoring agreements in which trade receivables of a supplier are transferred to a financial intermediary, changes in the presentation of the original trade payables may occur.
+Financial liabilities at amortized cost (AC) are subsequently measured at amortized cost using the effective-interest method.
+HUGO BOSS enters into reverse-factoring agreements in which trade payables with a supplier are transferred to a financial intermediary, so changes in the presentation of the original trade payables may occur.
 That would be the case if these liabilities differed in nature and function from other trade payables.
 As a result, these liabilities would be presented separately.

 Financial liabilities at fair value through profit or loss (FVTPL) include financial liabilities held for trading.
 Derivatives (including embedded derivatives separated from the host contract) that are not used as hedging instruments in hedge accounting are classified as held for trading.
-Gains or losses on liabilities held for trading are recognized in profit or loss.
+Gains or losses on liabilities held for trading, and on financial liabilities for which the FVTPL option was elected, are recognized in profit or loss.